How do I switch accountants?

 Once you’ve found your new accountant, you should inform your current one.
 Make sure you read your original letter of engagement, as you might need to give notice.

-Step 3: Relax, you can leave the legwork to your new accountant…they will:
+You can leave the legwork to your new accountant.
+They will…

 Get Professional Clearance